 The output DataFrame always contains polygons.
 Only polygons that intersect the summarized geometries will be returned.
 Other polygons will be completely removed from the result.

 - You can only calculate statistics on the records that intersect your boundary.
-No proportional weighting is applied.

 The following fields are included in the output polygon DataFrame: